Outsider wins El Salvador presidency, breaking two-party system

 FMLN candidate Hugo Martinez conceded defeat shortly after Bukele’s victory speech while ARENA candidate Carlos Calleja said he recognized the election results and would call Bukele to offer congratulations.

-It was not immediately clear when the electoral tribune would complete counting all ballots.

-Besides challenges on the international stage, once Bukele takes office in June, he will face a sluggish economy and rampant poverty.
+Besides challenges on the international stage, when Bukele takes office in June, he will face a sluggish economy and rampant poverty.

 He wants to modernize government and create an international anti-corruption commission with the support of the United Nations, following similar committees in Guatemala and Honduras.